DAILY BEST KNOWLEDGE

 What is digital literacy?
 A Complete Guide for the Modern World:

-In today's fast-paced digital world, it's not enough to simply know how to use a smartphone or browse the internet.
+In today's fast-paced digital world, it is not enough to simply know how to use a smartphone or browse the internet.
 True digital literacy goes far beyond that.
-It's about understanding, evaluating, creating, and communicating information using digital tools smartly and responsibly.
+It is about understanding, evaluating, creating, and communicating information using digital tools smartly and responsibly.
 Whether you're a student, a professional, or just someone navigating everyday life, digital literacy is a skill set you can no longer afford to ignore.

 Defining Digital Literacy:

 Digital literacy refers to the ability to find, evaluate, utilize, share, and create content using information technologies and the internet.
 It involves more than just using a computer.
-It’s about critically engaging with digital content and tools.
+It is about critically engaging with digital content and tools.

 The concept was first introduced in the 1990s when personal computing started to become more mainstream.
 Since then, it has evolved with technology to include things like digital communication, online etiquette, privacy awareness, and even cybersecurity skills.